atellmer/dark/README.md

 <a name="errors"></a>
 ## Catching errors

 Error catching is done using the useError hook.
-When you get an error, you can log it and show an alternate UI.
+When you get an error, you can log it and show an alternate user interface.

 ```tsx
 import { useError } from '@dark-engine/core';